‘Propaganda machine’: George Clooney takes aim at Hungarian media and officials who accused him of Soros links

 “We weren’t in the middle of a pandemic [during production], but there were still all these other elements, these elements of how much hate and anger all of us are experiencing in this moment of history, all over the world — go to [President Jair] Bolsonaro in Brazil or Orbán in Hungary,” Clooney said.

 “Look around.
-Lots of anger and hate,” the actor said, before adding that though his film was set in 2049, it shows what could happen “if that kind of hate is allowed to fester.”
+Lots of anger and hate,” the actor said, before adding that although his film is set in 2049, it shows what could happen “if that kind of hate is allowed to fester.”

 Clooney’s passing comments did not appear in the Hungarian media until days later, but they soon sparked irate responses from Orbán administration officials.
 In remarks that were shared on his official Facebook page, Hungarian Foreign Ministry spokesman Tamás Menczer said Sunday that Clooney’s comments were “foolish” and “nonsense.”

 Government spokesman Örs Farkas said in a statement to Hungarian media outlets that Soros was to blame for Clooney’s comments about Hungary.
-“It is quite disappointing that there are actors, even nonpolitical actors, who carry out Soros’s political intentions,” Farkas said.
+“It is quite disappointing that there are actors, even nonpolitical actors, who carry out Soros’s political intentions,” he said.

 Soros, who was born in Budapest in 1930, is a backer of global liberal politics.
 He has frequently criticized Orbán, who has led Hungary for more than a decade.
 Soros has accused the Orbán administration, which espouses nationalistic and anti-immigrant policies, of turning Hungary into an “illiberal democracy.”